frankyeh/UNet-Studio-Website/doc/gui_cx.md

 ## Step C3c: Study variable

-Choose the target variable to study, and DSI Studio will find any tracks correlated with this variable.
+Choose the target variable to study, and DSI Studio will find any tracks with diffusion metrics correlated with this variable.
 The effect of other covariates selected in C3b will be regressed out.

 If your data are from a longitudinal study and want to look at longitudinal differences after considering variables selected in the previous step, choose "Longitudinal change" as the study variable.
 If your data are from a longitudinal study including controls/patients and want to compare longitudinal differences between controls and patients, after considering variables selected in the previous step, choose the group id of control/patient as the study variable.